College of Engineering

 See the TRIGA Mark II nuclear research reactor glow blue and visit with nuclear engineering students about the research capabilities in Ward Hall.

-Balsa bridge building high school competition in Fiedler Auditorium.
+Watch the balsa bridge building high school competition at 9 a.m. in Fiedler Auditorium.